Xanex-JS/QBCore-CokeSell/readme.md

 # Commands

-/CokeBal -- Check how much moeny the dealer has :D /SetCokeBal -- Admin Restricted..
+/CokeBal -- Check how much money the dealer has :D /SetCokeBal -- Admin Restricted..
 SETS the money of the dealers account, may add a command to add money instead of setting it.. if enough ppl want it i will.

 # Info